fauxtix/BlazorFluentUI_FL/README.md

   ---
 ## Overview

-**Blazor Fluent UI with Edaman API** is a web application that utilizes the Edaman API to provide _recipe search_ functionality and access to a comprehensive _food database_.
-Built with Blazor Fluent UI, this application offers a user-friendly interface for searching, browsing, and saving favorite recipes.
+**Blazor Fluent UI_FL** is a web application that leverages multiple APIs to provide a comprehensive cooking resource.

+1. **Edaman API**: This application utilizes the Edaman API for _recipe search_ functionality and access to a comprehensive _food database_.
+It allows users to search, browse, and save their favorite recipes.

+2. **YouTube API**: The application also integrates the YouTube API for browsing any videos on YouTube.
+Additionally, it stores video content in a SQLite database for easy access.

+Built with Blazor Fluent UI, the application offers a user-friendly interface for an enhanced culinary and multimedia experience.

 ## Features